GAM-team/GAM/docs/Chrome-Policies.md

     NONE: Home/End settings are disabled.
     ALT: Home/End settings use the shortcut that contains the alt modifier.
     SEARCH: Home/End settings use the shortcut that contains the search modifier.
-  homeAndEndKeysModifierSettingGroupPolicyMode: TYPE_ENUM
-    MANDATORY: Do not allow users to override.
-    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.HomeButton: Home button.
   showHomeButton: TYPE_ENUM